15 Most Beautiful Castles in Belgium

-Now this list does not begin to show or explain how impressive these castles are.
+Now this list of castles in Belgium does not begin to show or explain how impressive these castles actually are.
 The best way to truly experience these castles is by physically going there.
 A picture and description can only show so much.

 But castles are much better when they are explored, and you can find out all of their secrets when you wander their rooms and corridors.
 Even a simple ruined brick wall can show you a lot.

 Before you do go and visit one of these castles though, please double-check that they are open.